You are here

 We also welcome students interested in a double-major within the College of Arts and Sciences.

-Students interested in the major should consult with Ellen Gainor, Director of Undergraduate Studies at PMAemail@example.com.
+Students interested in the major should consult with J. Ellen Gainor, Director of Undergraduate Studies, at PMA-DUS@cornell.edu.

 History/Theory/Criticism: In these courses, students develop the critical skills integral to studying global histories of cinema, dance, dramatic literature, expressive behavior, theatre and related forms of live and mediated performance.
 While attending to these histories and engaging in aesthetic reflection, students also learn about various theories of performance and media and about recent methodological approaches to the study of performance and media.